purescript-contrib/purescript-bigints/docs/Data/BigInt.md

 fromBase :: Int -> String -> Maybe BigInt
 ```

-Parse a string into a BigInt, assuming a representation in the given base.
+Parse a string into a `BigInt`, assuming a representation in the given base.
-The letters "a-z" and "A-Z" will be interpreted as the numbers `10` to
+The letters "a-z" and "A-Z" will be interpreted as the digits `10` to
 `36`.
 Returns `Nothing` if the parse fails.

 ```purescript